 Desmond Doss was a man of great faith and trusted God completely.
-An adjunct CDTF module gives emphasis to the source of and motivation for his beliefs and his moral resilience to challenges to his convictions, personal faith, loyalty, trust in God, unconditional love and selflessness highlight this module.
-How to "Live Like Doss" is the embedded metaphor of the CDTF.
+An adjunct CDMTF module gives emphasis to the source of and motivation for his beliefs and his moral resilience to challenges to his convictions, personal faith, loyalty, trust in God, unconditional love and selflessness highlight this module.
+How to "Live Like Doss" is the embedded metaphor of the CDMTF.

-The CDTF is a "Training center without walls."
-The CDTF does not seek to change the way the attendees teach or mentor.
-Instead, the CDTF provides tools, proven teaching examples and new and practical resources.
+The CDMTF is a "Training center without walls."
+The CDMTF does not seek to change the way the attendees teach or mentor.
+Instead, the CDMTF provides tools, proven teaching examples and new and practical resources.

-Developed and hosted by the Desmond Doss Foundation, CDTF are conducted periodically throughout the calendar year in the Chattanooga, TN region for:
+Developed and hosted by the Desmond Doss Foundation, CDMTF are conducted periodically throughout the calendar year in the Chattanooga, TN region for:

 • trainers in organized youth athletics,